This post contains affiliates links. I only recommend products and services I use and trust. See the full disclosure

 One very important magnesium function is that it controls how much calcium gets into the cell.
 Magnesium and calcium exist in a well-controlled ratio.
 We have magnesium to thank every day our bodies have not turned into stone.

 Sometimes we come close when this ration is disturbed.
-It is the job of magnesium to stand at the gate of the cell and quickly usher some calcium into he cell to do a function such as conduction of an impulse for muscle contraction and then calcium is again quickly ushered out.
+It is the job of magnesium to stand at the gate of the cell and quickly usher some calcium into the cell to do a function such as conduction of an impulse for muscle contraction and then calcium is again quickly ushered out.

-Another problem of too much calcium in the cell is that it causes calcification in the body, hardening tissues that are supposed to be pliable such as blood vessels.
+Another problem with too much calcium in the cell is that it causes calcification in the body, hardening tissues that are supposed to be pliable such as blood vessels.
 Sometimes this hardening causes kidney stones especially in the presence of substances such as oxalates.

 Mg binds oxalate in the stomach thus reducing the formation of calcium oxalate kidney stone.
 Per this article in a study that followed 64 patients over three years calcium oxalate stones formation was reduced by a significant 85%.